Scooter Molander

-Andrew "Scooter" Molander (born October 25, 1966) is a former American football quarterback who played four seasons in the Arena Football League (AFL) with the Charlotte Rage, Las Vegas Sting and Anaheim Piranhas.
+Andrew "Scooter" Molander (born October 25, 1966) is an American former professional football quarterback who played four seasons in the Arena Football League (AFL) with the Charlotte Rage, Las Vegas Sting and Anaheim Piranhas.
 He first enrolled at Phoenix College before transferring to Colorado State University.
-He attended Corona del Sol High School in Tempe, Arizona.
-Molander was also a member of the Cleveland Browns, Kansas City Chiefs, New York Giants, New York/New Jersey Knights and Oregon Lightning Bolts.
+Molander was also a member of the Cleveland Browns, Kansas City Chiefs, and New York Giants of the National Football League (NFL).

+Early life

+Molander attended Corona del Sol High School in Tempe, Arizona.

 College career

 Molander first played college football for the Phoenix Bears of Phoenix College from 1985 to 1986.
 He led them to a second place national ranking in 1985 and a sixth-place ranking in 1986.
 In 1986, Scooter was named to the 1st Team All-ACCAC and was named Honorable mention All-American.
 He was inducted into the Phoenix College Athletics Hall of Fame in 2008 and the Phoenix College Hall of Fame in 2013.

 Molander transferred to play for the Colorado State Rams of Colorado State University from 1987 to 1988.
-He completed 407 of 754 passes for 5,400 yards with 27 touchdowns and 40 interceptions for the Rams.
+He completed 407 of 754 passes for 5,400 yards with 27 touchdowns as the starting quarterback for the Rams.

 Professional career

 Molander signed with the Cleveland Browns of the National Football League (NFL) in May 1989.
 He was a member of the Kansas City Chiefs' practice squad in 1989.
 He spent the 1990 off-season with the New York Giants of the NFL.
 Molander was released by the Giants on August 27, 1990.
 He was a member of the New York/New Jersey Knights of the World League of American Football in 1991.
 He was released by the Knights on March 14, 1991.
 Molander was a member of the Oregon Lightning Bolts of the Professional Spring Football League.
 The league never played a game.
 He played for the Charlotte Rage of the AFL in 1992, recording 28 touchdowns on 1,859 passing yards.
+In 1993, Molander played for the Espoo Colts in the Vaahteraliiga in Finland, leading the team to a 3-6-1 record.
 He played for the Las Vegas Sting of the AFL from 1994 to 1995, recording 57 touchdowns on 3,958 passing yards.
 Molander played for the AFL's Anaheim Piranhas in 1996, recording 39 touchdowns on 2,728 yards.
+He played for the Helsinki Roosters in 1997-1998 seasons winning the Vaahteraliiga championship in both seasons.
+In the 1997 regular season he threw for 1,101 yards and 16 touchdowns in ten games.